 Living life on the road was something I had been dying to do for years.
-So when a two month opportunity to travel to New Zealand arose, I couldn't think of a more perfectly suitable country to do it.
+So when a two month opportunity to travel to New Zealand arose, I couldn’t think of a more perfectly suitable country to do it.
 Well known for its dramatic and diverse landscape, New Zealand has an array of natural wonders to explore at every corner of the country.
-If you love the great outdoors, then New Zealand is for you.

 Travelling around New Zealand in a campervan or car is one of the easiest and best ways to see the country.
 The roads are well maintained and quiet (sometimes you only pass a couple of cars all day) and the camping facilities are well above average.
 Freedom camping spots are generously dotted all over the north and south island in some of the most stunning locations, meaning you don’t always have to pay fees for private (and often crowded) camping sites.
 Of course driving around New Zealand is even easier if you are used to driving on the left hand-side of the road!